-IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment a) Conflicts of interest in line with Principle 3 on conflicts of interests; b) Integrity and quality of Benchmark determination: i.
+IOSCO Principle IOSCO Principles - Detailed Guidance CME Group Benchmark Administration Limited (CBA) Comment appropriate.
+The framework should address the following areas: a) Conflicts of interest in line with Principle 3 on conflicts of interests; CBA has implemented a conflicts of interest policy in line with IOSCO Principle 3.
+See details above. b) Integrity and quality of Benchmark determination: i.
 Arrangements to ensure that the quality and integrity of Benchmarks is maintained, in line with principles 6 to 15 on the quality of the Benchmark and Methodology; ii.
 Arrangements to promote the integrity of Benchmark inputs, including adequate due diligence on input sources; iii.
 Arrangements to ensure accountability and complaints mechanisms are effective, in line with principles 16 to 19; and iv.
-Providing robust infrastructure, policies and procedures for the management of risk, including operational risk.
-CBA has implemented a conflicts of interest policy in line with IOSCO Principle 3, as detailed in the relevant section above. i.
-The CME Soybean Oilshare Index is calculated in accordance with the published Benchmark Methodology.
-Any material changes to the Methodology require additional review by the Oversight Committees. ii.
-The Benchmark is calculated using the settlement prices of Soybean Oil and Soybean Meal futures contracts as produced by CME Group's Chicago Board of Trade (CBOT) Designated Contract Market (DCM).
-The settlement prices of the futures contracts are sourced directly and entirely from CBOT. iii.
+Providing robust infrastructure, policies and procedures for the management of risk, including operational risk. i.
+The CME Group Petroleum Index is calculated in accordance with the published Benchmark Methodology.
+Material changes to the Methodology requires additional review by the Oversight Committees. ii.
+Input data to the Benchmark calculation are settlement prices of regulated future markets operated by NYMEX.
+Settlement prices are determined following a waterfall methodology, including transactions and executable orders.
+CBA has performed due diligence on the depth and liquidity of the market and is satisfied as to the adequacy of its controls, and that the transactions and executable orders on the market are a sufficient input to the CME Group Petroleum Index. iii.
 CBA has in place a complaints procedure (CBA Complaints Procedures) which is published on the CBA website.
-The procedures take account of the requirements for a Benchmark Administrator to receive and deal appropriately with complaints that relate to the calculation of the Benchmark. iv.
+The procedures take account of the particular requirements for a Benchmark Administrator to receive and deal appropriately with complaints that relate to the calculation of the benchmark. iv.
 CBA is subject to audit reviews and has regulatory obligations, aligned with Principles 16 to 19. v.
-CBA has implemented an Enterprise Risk Management (ERM) Framework for the management of its benchmarks, which lists categories of risk and measures to mitigate against them.
+CBA has implemented an Enterprise Risk Management Framework for the management of its benchmarks, which lists categories of risk and measures to mitigate against them.
 This is part of the CME Group Enterprise Risk framework. c) Whistleblowing mechanism: Administrators should establish an effective whistleblowing mechanism to facilitate early awareness of any potential misconduct or irregularities that may arise.
 This mechanism should allow for external reporting of such cases where appropriate.
 CME Group maintains internal policies and procedures for the reporting of actual or perceived misconduct.
 In addition, CBA allows for external whistleblowing through internationalcompliance@cmegroup.com.
-All complaints related to CBA are reviewed by Compliance and reported to the relevant Oversight Committee.